 “This year alone we’ve presented stunt shows, kids circus shows, martial arts performances, fire shows, adult comedy circus acts, adagio acts, aerial acts and the list goes on.”
+Below is our Covid Story.

 It’s insane, we have gone from zero to hero and we are not complaining, the entertainment industry is booming.
 After the Australian forest fires at the end of 2019 and the start of 2022, Energy Entertainments lost 75% of its business, we specialize in fire entertainment and by the time the Rona 19 came knocking on Australian doors in March 2020, we lost the other 25% of circus, aerial and dance acts we provide.
 Gutted was an understatement but we were healthy and faring better than the rest of the world was at this time so there was no reason to give up.
 Us humans are very good at adapting to new environments, and we believe there is always a silver lining and a lesson to be learnt from every experience.